NYSCF/ScaleFEx/README.md

 - **AWS implementation**: to scale up even more.
 Easy to deploy.
 Cheaper and faster than the state of the art

 ## Installation Instructions
+For a full description on how to run ScaleFEx on AWS, see the Wiki page [here](https://github.com/NYSCF/ScaleFEx/wiki/Running-ScaleFEx-on-AWS)
 ### Basic Requirements:
 1. [Git](https://git-scm.com/downloads) (version control)
        - on MacOS, install the XCode command line tools by running `xcode-select --install` in `terminal`